dcmvdbekerom/pypdfplot/README.rst

 :pack_list: *list*, default = ``[]``

   List with filenames that will be embedded in the PyPDF-file.
 The generating script is added separately and should not be included here.
-See `Packing`_ for more details.
+See `Packing and unpacking`_ for more details.

 :multiple: *str*, default = ``'pickle'``